turingschool/md_launch_curriculum/Mod1/Lessons/Week5/Scope.md

 It can be helpful to as yourself the following questions when determining `public` vs `private`.

-Do I want code outside of the class to have access to this variable or method? (if yes, make it public)
+Do I need code outside of the class to have access to this variable or method? (if yes, make it public)

 Is this an internal detail that should not be accessed from outside of the class? (if yes, make it private)

 <!-- Not sure we should talk about how hiding implementation details is an OOP pattern, encapsalation.
 Or leave that for a later day and reference public vs private as an example. -->

-You *could* make all of your variables public and the code would still work, but as we saw that can lead to unexpected uses of the class and can lead to headaches down the line.
+You *could* make all of your variables and methods public and the code would still work, but as we saw, that can lead to unexpected uses of the class and headaches down the line.

 C# provides other types of access modifiers for more specific situations such as protected and internal.
 If you find yourself wanting a level of access between public and private, you can learn more in the documentation [here](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers).